Mir Khalil-ur-Rehman: Early life and education

 Mir Khalil ur Rahman was born on 19 July 1921 in Gujranwala, Punjab, the son of Mir Aziz ur Rahman, a businessman, and his wife, a schoolteacher, both immigrants from a Kashmiri business family which migrated from Kashmir Valley to Punjab, due to the economic situation.
 He received his basic schooling from here as well, though he matriculated from the Fatehpuri Muslim High School in Delhi and eventually went on to receive a degree from the Daryaganj Commercial College, also in Delhi.

-In 1935, at the age of 14, Rahman and his family moved from Gujranwala to New Delhi, now the capital of India.
+In 1935, at age 14, Rahman and his family moved from Gujranwala to New Delhi, now the capital of India.
 He attended high school here and it was also the place where he discovered his love for journalism.
 The world of newspapers attracted him far more than the dull books of accounting.
 He often sat, glued to his radio set, listening to the latest war news.

 By 1940, then having become a college student, he started and founded a newspaper and magazine publishing company for the Muslims of British India during World War II in Delhi.
 He called it Jang, Urdu for “war”.
 Some of his critics said at the time that he encouraged more war hysteria by selecting a name like that for his newspaper, but Rahman made it clear that he was doing it for the soldiers and not to encourage the Second World War.